Naminoue Shrine

 Naminoue Shrine (波上宮, Naminoue-gū) is a Shinto shrine in Naha, Okinawa Prefecture, Japan, the ichinomiya (primary shrine) of the prefecture.
 It sits atop a high bluff, overlooking Naminoue Beach and the ocean.

 Originally a sacred space of the native Ryukyuan religion, due to its location and natural beauty, it was dedicated to nirai kanai, the mythical source of all life, and to the sea.
-At some point it came to be known as Hana gusuku and Nanminsan; Nanmin is the Okinawan reading of 波上, meaning "above the waves", which is pronounced as Naminoue in standard Japanese.
+At some point it came to be known as Hana gusuku and Nanminsan; Nanmin is the Okinawan reading of 波上, meaning "above the waves", which is pronounced as Naminoue in Japanese.

 In 1890, it was recognized in the system of State Shinto.
 It is among the ranked, nationally significant shrines or Kanpei-shōsha (官幣小社).

 History

 According to legend, it was founded after a fisherman, who had come to that spot to fish everyday, caught a mysterious stone.
 He began to pray to it, and began to receive better hauls in his fishing; the stone glowed, and the man treasured it.
 However, the gods (kami) stole the stone, and the man fled.
 From then on, there was an oracle at that spot, until the time when it became known as Nanminsan.
 Other stories tell that the man was visited by an avatar of Kumano, who commanded the spiritual protection of the nation, and that, the man having related such to the royal government, the shrine was erected.

 According to the historical document Ryūkyū-koku yurai-ki (琉球国由来記, "Record of the Origin of the Kingdom of Ryūkyū), a Buddhist temple was founded on the site, to be associated with the shrine, in 1367, by Raijū, a monk from Japan's Satsuma province.
 This was called Naminoue-san Gokoku-ji (波上山護国寺, "Temple for the Protection of the Country, Naminoue Mountain").

-The shrine then came to be associated with protection of the many ships coming and going from Naha's port, as Okinawa's trade with Korea, China, Japan, and regions to the south expanded.
-Prayers were made for safe journeys, and kami of the sea, of navigation and related matters were enshrined there.
-In addition, at the beginning of each year, the King visited the shrine and formally prayed on behalf of all the nation for good harvests and good fishing, and for the peace and prosperity of the nation.
+The shrine then came to be associated with the protection of the many ships coming and going from Naha's port, as Okinawa's trade with Korea, China, Japan, and regions to the south expanded.
+Prayers were made for safe journeys, and kami of the sea, navigation, and related matters were enshrined there.
+In addition, at the beginning of each year, the King visited the shrine and formally prayed on behalf of all the nation for good harvests and good fishing, and the peace and prosperity of the nation.
 Thus, Naminoue came to be the top shrine of the kingdom.
 It was officially recorded as such in 1605, in Ryūkyū Shintō-ki (A Record of Ryūkyū Shinto) by Taichū Shōnin, a Japanese Buddhist monk.